tsunami-dev/space-battle-cli-game/readme.md

   - Inside the loop:
     - Determine the current target (`currentTarget variable`) by accessing the first alien ship in the `alienShips` array.
     - If it's the player's turn:
-      - Player attacks the current target (`currentTarget`) using the `attack` method.
+      - Ask the Player what they want to do next: attack, defend, power up.
     - If it's the alien's turn:
-      - Each alien ship attacks the player's spaceship sequentially.
+      - Randomize what the alien will do next.
+Perhaps 20% chance of a power up, 50% attack, 30% defend.
     - Update `playersTurn` after each turn.
     - Check if the current target (`currentTarget`) is defeated (HP <= 0) and remove it from the `alienShips` array.
     - Check if the player's spaceship HP is <= 0 to end the game loop.